TV stars and coaches charged in college bribery scheme

 “Every time,” the witness responded, prompting laughter from both.

-Singer pleaded guilty in Boston on Tuesday to racketeering conspiracy and obstruction of justice.
-John Vandemoer, the former head sailing coach at Stanford, was also expected to plead guilty.
+In another case, a young woman got into Yale in exchange for $1.2 million from the family.
+A false athletic profile created for the student said she had been on China’s junior national development team.

+Prosecutors said Yale coach Rudolph Meredith received $400,000, even though he knew the student did not play competitive soccer.
+Meredith did not return messages seeking comment.

-Colleges moved quickly to discipline the coaches accused and distance themselves from the scandal, portraying themselves as victims.
-Stanford fired Vandemoer, UCLA suspended its soccer coach, and Wake Forest did the same with its volleyball coach.
+Colleges moved quickly to discipline the coaches and distance themselves from the scandal, portraying themselves as victims.
+Stanford fired the sailing coach, UCLA suspended its soccer coach, and Wake Forest did the same with its volleyball coach.
 USC said it is reviewing its admissions process to prevent such abuses.

-In one case, a former USC women’s soccer coach and the consultant allegedly worked together in 2017 to help a client’s child get into Yale in exchange for $1.2 million from the family.
-A false athletic profile created for the student said she played competitive soccer and had been on China’s junior national development team.

-The profile was sent to the coach of the Yale women’s soccer team and the student was accepted.
-Prosecutors said the Yale coach, Rudolph Meredith, received $400,000 from the consulting company after the student was admitted, even though he knew the student did not play competitive soccer.

 Loughlin, who was charged along with her husband, fashion designer Mossimo Giannulli, appeared in the ABC sitcom “Full House” in the 1980s and ’90s.
-Huffman, in addition to starring in “Desperate Housewives,” was nominated for an Oscar for playing a transgender woman in the 2005 movie “Transamerica.”
+Huffman was nominated for an Oscar for playing a transgender woman in the 2005 movie “Transamerica.”
 She also starred in the TV show “Sports Night” and appeared in such films as “Reversal of Fortune,” ”Magnolia” and “The Spanish Prisoner.”

 Messages seeking comment from Huffman’s representative were not immediately returned.
 A spokeswoman for Loughlin had no comment.

 Loughlin and her husband allegedly gave $500,000 to have their two daughters labeled as recruits to the USC crew team, even though neither participated in the sport.
-Their 19-year-old daughter Olivia Jade Giannulli, who is a social media star with a popular YouTube channel, attends USC.
+Their 19-year-old daughter Olivia Jade Giannulli, a social media star with a popular YouTube channel, is now at USC.

 Court documents said Huffman paid $15,000 that she disguised as a charitable donation so that her daughter could take part in the college entrance-exam cheating scam.